Info and Relationships (structure pages and content)

 Create headings with "Static text" element

-You can put headings on a page by placing the static text element on the page.
+You can place headings on a page by placing the "Static text" element on the page.

 Step-by-step guide